 Government Contract Financing Options That Work

-When it comes to contract funding options, a government contractor could look at invoice financing options such as invoice factoring or invoice discounting as well as recourse or non-recourse factoring.
+When it comes to government contract funding options, a government contractor could look at invoice financing options such as invoice factoring or invoice discounting as well as recourse or non-recourse factoring.
 One of the main benefits of this contract payment method is that your credit is less of a determining factor in the funding decision because you will most likely have an invoice on hand.

 We know the government will pay you, we simply don’t always know when.
 Similarly, in the case of a subcontractor arrangement, we know that Boeing (for example) will pay you as well.
 Again, we just don’t know when.